ehsomma/ehsomma/README.md

 I am a software engineer passionate about technology and software solution development.

-I am currently working on a large vehicle booking management project for passenger transfer (such as Cabify/Uber/DiDi etc.), developing the apps/systems for passengers, drivers, operative management of the entire fleet of vehicles (dispatcher), shipments, cargo routing and the backend system of the entire company.
+I am currently working on a large vehicle booking management project for passenger transfer (such as Cabify, Uber, DiDi, etc.), developing the apps/systems for passengers, drivers, operative management of the entire fleet of vehicles (dispatcher), shipments, cargo routing and the backend system of the entire company.

 I love, apply and promote standards, best practices and good code documentation to build solutions with the best code quality.